 Q. I have received a wait list letter from Pitt.
 What should I do?

 Q. What if I choose option one, to be on the wait list for the College of Business Administration, and a space does not become available?
-Can I enroll then in the Kenneth P. Dietrich School of Arts and Sciences instead?
+Can I request admission to a regional campus instead?

 Q. If I choose to remain on the wait list, can you tell me where I am on the wait list?

 A. We do not assign numbers to students on the wait list.
-If space becomes available for the fall term, the Admissions Committee will review the records of all students on the wait list and notify some students they will have a place for the fall term and others that they will not.
+If space becomes available for the fall term, the Admissions Committee will review the records of all students on the wait list and offer admission to the students who are the best fit for the school.

 Q. Do I need to do anything to secure my place on the wait list?

 A. Yes, you must respond to the wait list offer letter to secure a spot on the wait list.

 Q. What about on-campus housing?